Sign language in the brain: Differences between signers and non-signers

 In one experiment published in 1992, visual mental imagery was studied in ASL signers—deaf and hearing—and hearing non-signers.
 These hearing signers were born to deaf parents, and ASL was their first language.
 Another aspect looked at in this study was the difference between native signers and those who learned sign language at a later age.
 In this experiment, native signers are considered deaf individuals who were born to deaf parents and therefore started absorbing the language in infancy.
-The other deaf signers' primary language is sign language, but they did not learn it until between the ages of two to sixteen.
+The other deaf signers' primary language is sign language, but they did not learn it until between the ages of two and sixteen.

 In the experiment of generating simple and complex images, deaf individuals were the quickest, followed by hearing signers and then hearing non-signers.
 This was expected; however, looking at a chart of the results, the hearing signers performed almost identically, in regards to the simple and complex images, to the deaf signers but just more slowly.
 The hearing non-signers were right on track in following behind on the simple image, but their reaction time was vastly longer.
 At least in this area, experience with a visual-spatial language provides quicker reaction times.

 The results are consistent with abilities recruited for processing sign language being enhanced in the brain, compared to those abilities in non-signers.
 A couple of things the subjects were tested on were mental rotation and mirror reversals.
 Signers had an advantage in mirror reversals, but there was no difference between signers and non-signers performing mental rotation.
 Because of these results, it may not be true to say that signers have a better ability to transform images, but the ability may be in rotating images.
 Because of this experiment, the cause of enhanced abilities was questioned to be because of auditory deprivation or because of using a visual-spatial language.
 Hearing signers who learned sign language as a first language may be the key to answering this question.

+Beneficial uses of sign language

+While sign language is mostly used by people who are deaf, hard of hearing, or in close relationships with people that are deaf or hard of hearing, sign language can be beneficial for other conditions that cause difficulties with communicating using verbal language.
+These disorders can include issues with articulation, fluency, and voice.